 Federal government contractors interested in participating in the SBA’s Mentor Protege Program may want to get acquainted the new rules.
 There some slight twists to the SBA’s new regulations that both mentors and proteges should be familiar with Under 13 CFR 125.9.

 Although simply put in the regulations, it is conceivable to see that if your current relationship either as a mentor or protégé does not meet the underlying goal of the program and the expectations of the mentoring process, then your run the risk of SBA termination or even suspension and debarment.

 13 CFR 125.9 (a).
 The overall SBA Mentor Protege Program was designed to allow approve mentors to enhance the capabilities of small business firms and to successfully compete and perform government contracts.

 As a mentor, you want to make sure that your plan of action ultimately meets these requirements.
-Developing some effective measure tools can help you to manage the entire process.
+Developing some effective measurement tools can help you to manage the entire process.

 Any concern that demonstrates a commitment and the ability to assist small business concerns may act as a mentor and receive benefits as set forth in this section.
 This includes other than small businesses.